calloncampbell/Office365-PacUtil/README.md

 ## Requirements

-- [.NET 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) to run the application.
+- [.NET 8](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) to run the application.
-- [Visual Studio 2022 Community Edition (free)](https://visualstudio.microsoft.com/) if you want to be able to build the solution.
+- [Visual Studio 2022](https://visualstudio.microsoft.com/) if you want to be able to build the solution.

+## Networking requirements
+- Outbound internet access to the Office 365 IP Address and URL web service.
+See reference section for documentation.

 ## Getting started